Stefanius67/VCard/readme.md

 as an iterator that returns the details of each contact that was found in the vCard file.
 The package supports vCard format version 2.1 and 3.0.

+## New in Version 1.1.0
+- Support of multiple homepages per contact
+- new method `VCard::listContacts() : array`

 ## Installation
 You can download the  Latest [release version ](https://www.phpclasses.org/package/11545-PHP-Import-and-export-contact-lists-in-vCard-format.html) from PHPClasses.org